pmbrull/python-template/README.md

-# python-template
+# Python Template

-Python repo template
+Python project starter with simple tooling for styling and testing.